lud77/Factorize/README.md

 - [x] Expose type of endpoint in tooltip
 - [x] Make background of text input panel darker

+--- State management

+- [ ] Maintain and use endpoint offsets relative to panel position (only rely on screen state when updating the offsets)
+- [ ] State management seems to be the main bottleneck, general simplification of the state management seems to be necessary

 --- Bugs / Performance

 - [ ] Only render panels in view
-- [ ] State management seems to be the main bottleneck, general simplification of the state management seems to be necessary
 - [ ] Consider ways of reducing number of connections shown (bounding box overlapping view?)

 - [x] Window resize causes slowdown and stalling --- PROBABLY FIXED